A Complete Guide to AI Tech Stack

 5. Natural Language Comprehension and Sentiment Analysis

-Whenever it comes to reading human language, Natural Language Processing (NLP) libraries including NLTK and spaCy form the basis.
-Transformer-based models, such as GPT-4 or BERT, provide more comprehension and context recognition for more complex applications, such as sentiment analysis.
+When it comes to reading human language, Natural Language Processing (NLP) libraries including NLTK and spaCy form the base.
+Transformer-based models, such as GPT-4 or BERT, provide more comprehension and context recognition for complex applications, such as sentiment analysis.
 These NLP tools and models are often included in the AI stack after deep learning parts for applications that need natural language interaction.

 6. Visual Data Interpretation and Recognition

-In the area of visual data, computer vision technologies like OpenCV are essential.
-CNNs may be used in advanced applications like as facial recognition and object identification.
+In the visual data space, computer vision technologies like OpenCV are essential.
+CNNs can be applied to complex tasks like object identification, facial recognition, and more.
 These computer vision components frequently collaborate with machine learning techniques to facilitate multi-modal analysis of information.

 7. Robotics and Autonomous Systems